 In 2014, we attempted another adoption, domestic, and two months in the potential birth mother changed her mind.

 In November 2014, World Vision invited me to travel with them to Zimbabwe, learning about their work with infant and maternal health and the severe mortality rates.
-It changed my life – prompting me to return to school as a grief and loss counselor this coming fall.
+It changed my life – prompting me to return to school to pursue a Master’s in Clinincal Mental Health Counseling.

 In February of 2015 we, quite unexpectedly, found out I was pregnant with our daughter Charlotte.
 I went through 9 hard months of waiting and unable to take any medication due to the rareness of the virus ciHHV-6.
 Having hyperemesis, for the fourth time, made this even worse.
 But by the grace of God, we were able to bring her home in October of that year; happy, whole and healthy.